 Previously Tetyana has been responsible for origination and execution of full cycle of A&D transactions at Moyes & Co. and coordinated International Business Development efforts for drilling projects at Nabors Drilling International.

-Tetyana is a Co-Chair of AIPN YN Committee, responsible for the YN Mentoring Program and Breakfast Speakers Series events.
+Tetyana is Chair of the AIPN YN Committee, responsible for the YN Mentoring Program and Breakfast Speakers Series events.

 Tetyana has Master’s Degree from Yonsei University – a top private university in South Korea and a Certificate in Financial Accounting from Wharton School of Business.
 Tetyana speaks Russian and Korean.

 Gabriel Salinas is an attorney in Mayer Brown’s Global Energy Practice Group.
 He focuses his practice on international energy transactions and development projects with an emphasis on Latin America.

 Gabriel has a law degree from the Facultad Libre de Derecho de Monterrey (Mexico) and an LL.M (Master in Laws) degree from Harvard Law School.

 Armando Gonzalez is an associate at Greenberg Traurig in Houston, Texas.
 He focuses his practice on corporate and securities law, with an emphasis on the oil, gas and energy industry.
 He has experience in multiple areas of the energy industry, including domestic and international energy transactions, acquisitions and divestitures, production and development, land titles, and due diligence.

 Prior to joining the firm, Armando gained valuable insight working with a publicly traded international oil and gas company on energy transactions in Latin America.
 He also assisted clients with all facets of their exploration and production activities while working as an associate in the energy section of a nationally known law firm in Houston.